Accenture/hiera-aws-sm/README.md

 `aws_secret_key`: IAM secret access key to be used to connect to AWS.

+`delimiter`: Character used to join prefixes and keys if specified.
+Defaults to `/`.
+Not required if `prefixes` is not set.

-`prefix`: Optional prefix to prepend to each lookup.
-For example, a prefix of 'puppet' will cause lookup('password') will do a query for the secret `puppet/password` against SecretsManager.
+`prefixes`: Optional array of prefixes to prepend to each lookup.
+For each prefix, the function will perform a lookup of `[prefix, key].join(delimiter)` against SecretsManager.
+This allows you to specify multiple paths in SecretsManager for the function to explore, as described above.

 `confine_to_keys`: List of regex expressions on which to search SecretsManager.
 If specified, hiera_aws_sm will only query SecretsManager